Vyral/base-template/_posts/2020-02-14-down-payment-options-for-homebuyers.md

 youtube_code: kuu-StrMjHY
 ---

-{% include youtube.html %}<center>No matter what your budget is, there’s a down payment option for you as a homebuyer.
-Here’s a closer look.</center>
+{% include youtube.html %}

+<center>No matter what your budget is, there&rsquo;s a down payment option for you as a homebuyer.
+Here&rsquo;s a closer look.</center>

+&nbsp;

 One question I hear all the time is, “How much money do I need for a down payment?”
 The answer depends, so I usually go through a couple of scenarios to help someone figure out the right path.&nbsp;